marcofabris92/a-separation-principle-in-d3pc/README.md

 (9) ol_XXXXX.m / cvx_sol.m

 The files ol_XXXXX.m encode the compared predictive control strategies.
-All these methods can be categorized are data-drive predictive control techniques, except for ol_MPC.m.
+All these methods can be categorized as data-drive predictive control techniques, except for ol_MPC.m.
 The latter is a Kalman-based oracle to show the best performance pretending to know the "true" model.
 Alternatively, one may run cvx_sol.m to solve constrained optimization